ryan-su-12/ryan-su-12/README.md

 ---
 - 💲 Intern at Scotiabank as a Software Engineering Intern under Global Cash Management
 - 🔭 Director of Reinforcmenet Learning and Finance at QMIND, Canada's largest undergraduate AI club
-- 🌱 Intern at Emkao Foods Inc as a Software Developer Intern
+- 🌱 ex.Intern at Emkao Foods Inc as a Software Developer Intern
-- 🧏 Software Developer at LEWK
+- 🧏 ex.Software Developer at LEWK

 #### 📫Contact
 ---